Search

 That Mural in the Northern Quarter

-A new Manchester mural has gone up in the city’s Northern Quarter.
-It was completed last weekend by graffiti artist Russell Meeham aka Qubek.
-He started painting the old toilet block in Stevenson Square with bees and two hands joined together in solidarity.
+A Manchester mural in the city’s Northern Quarter by graffiti artist Russell Meeham aka Qubek who started painting the old toilet block in Stevenson Square with bees and two hands joined together in solidarity.
 It was after this moving token as a testament to the city’s strength that he was commissioned to create the mural on the side of the Koffee Pot on Oldham Street.
 As word spread about the work of art taking shape people came past to see what he was doing.

 Tram 3022 pays tribute to the spirit of Manchester.
 It features a design inspired by the worker bee.
 The tram also carried people travelling to Ariana’s One Love concert at Old Trafford cricket ground free of charge if they showed staff their concert ticket.
 Solidarity all around on this one.